fddxxueyj/QBO-FNOs/README.md

 # QBO-FNOs
-We tested the performances of FNOs in parameterizing the gravity wave forcing in 1D-QBO model.
+We tested the performances of FNOs in parameterizing the gravity wave forcing in 1D-QBO model. **The results show that both FNOs and MLPs can conduct precise predictions in offline tests, but only FNOs can generate stable numerical simulation online.
+Moreover, the FNOs are robust when edding noise to the training data, but fail to learn the wave forcing with a wide wave spectrum.**

 To run this notebook, you should first download the zip from [https://zenodo.org/records/14498620](https://zenodo.org/records/14498716), where contains the code for the 1D-QBO model, both deterministic and stochastic form.
 The project was mainly based on the paper 'On the Importance of Learning Non-Local Dynamics for Stable Data-Driven Climate Modeling: A 1D Gravity Wave-QBO Testbed' by Hamid A. Pahlavan et al.

 Structure:
 1. `adsolver_new.py`: a new solver for 1D-QBO model based on the code by H. A. Pahlavan, necessary for the following code;